Treaty of Wedmore

-The Treaty of Wedmore is a 9th-century agreement between King Alfred the Great of Wessex and the Viking king, Guthrum the Old.
-The only contemporary reference to the treaty is that of a Welsh monk, Asser, in his biography of Alfred, known as Vita Ælfredi regis Angul Saxonum, or "The Life of Alfred", in which Asser describes how after Guthrum's defeat at the Battle of Edington, followed by his surrender some days later, he agreed to a peace treaty with Alfred.
+The Treaty of Wedmore is a 9th century agreement between King Alfred the Great of Wessex and the Viking king Guthrum the Old.
+The only contemporary reference to the treaty is that of a Welsh monk, Asser, in his biography of Alfred, known as Vita Ælfredi regis Angul Saxonum, or "The Life of King Alfred", in which Asser describes how after Guthrum's defeat at the Battle of Edington, followed by his surrender some days later, he agreed to a peace treaty with Alfred.
 The treaty was conditional on Guthrum's being baptised to endorse the agreement, as well as to allow him to rule more legitimately over his Christian vassals but to remain pagan to his pagan vassals.
 Also, Guthrum and his army were to leave Wessex.

 Sources and historical context

-In 878 King Alfred of Wessex defeated the Viking Great Army at the Battle of Edington.
+According to Asser, in his biography of King Alfred, known as Vita Ælfredi regis Angul Saxonum, or "The Life of King Alfred", in 878 Alfred defeated the Viking Great Army at the Battle of Edington.
 Guthrum, the Viking leader, retreated with the remnants of his army to their "stronghold", where Alfred besieged him.

 After fourteen days the Vikings, according to Asser:

 Alfred accepted Guthrum's surrender and the Vikings gave Alfred peace hostages:

 Three weeks later Guthrum and thirty of his most important men went to Alfred at Aller, near Athelney.
 There Guthrum was baptised, with Alfred accepting him as his adoptive son.
-The unbinding of the chrisom, part of baptismal ritual, took place eight days later at the royal estate and church at Wedmore near Cheddar.
+The unbinding of the chrisom, part of a baptismal ritual, took place eight days later at the royal estate and church at Wedmore near Cheddar.